vivekadithya/sql-problems/README.md

-This repository holds the SQL queries I wrote for publicly available SQL exercises.
-This also serves as a place to track my progress.
+I will be documenting the solutions I write for publicly available SQL exercises.

+This repository currently holds solutions for the following:
+- SQL Bolt
+- Hackerrank
+- SQLZoo